-Attachment C: List of the one-stop centers in your local area, including address and phone numbers.
+Attachment C: See following pages for list of the one-stop centers in the Central Region, including address and phone numbers.
 Indicate the one-stop operator for each site and whether it is a comprehensive or satellite center.
 Include a list of one-stop partners physically located at each of the one-stop centers in the local board area, and the services provided by each of these partners).